-If you’d like to speak with or book Sara or any of our other Advocates, please contact Young Voices now.
+If you’d like to book Julio or any other Advocate, please contact Young Voices.

 On Sunday, Rolling Stone published a report authored by scholars at the Columbia School of Journalism about the magazine’s repeated failings with regard to its notorious University of Virginia rape article.

 Since the report was published, an array of commenters have lamented the supposed death of journalistic standards in the Internet age.
 What they should really be worrying about is something even scarier — the death of liberalism itself.